⚠️ We are currently updating our 2020/21 tax guidance across the website

 HMRC: Enquiries, penalties, appeals, complaints and debt

-This section looks at how to resolve disputes with HM Revenue & Customs (HMRC), the tax penalty system and how to complain to HMRC about their treatment of you.
-It also guides you on what to do if you are unable to pay your tax bill, or if you have received a tax credits overpayment and have to repay it.
+This section looks at how to resolve disputes with HM Revenue & Customs (HMRC), the tax penalty system and how to complain to HMRC if you feel treated unfairly.
+It also provides guidance on what to do if you are unable to pay your tax bill, or if you have received a tax credits overpayment and have to repay it.

 If you want more information about appeals and complaints related to tax credits, go to the tax credits and benefits section of this website.

 Enquiries – a guide to the process and your rights if you are subject to an enquiry by HMRC.